-- Work with leadership of Scientific Review Committees to determine appropriate expertise required to review proposals.
+- Work with leadership of Scientific Review Committee to determine appropriate expertise required to review proposals.

 - Represent BrightFocus during in-person meetings of the Scientific Review Committees.

-- Negotiate Intellectual Property agreements between funded institutions and BrightFocus as it relates to approved awards.
+- Contract negotiations: Negotiate Intellectual Property agreements between funded institutions and BrightFocus as it relates to approved ADR awards.
 Work in concert with SPGM to ensure proper merging of Terms and Conditions and Intellectual Property agreements.

-- Responsible for all aspects of scientific progress report evaluation, and follow-up with grantees for matters like impediments and requests for readjustment of specific aims.
-The DSP receives, evaluates and reports on quantitative and qualitative progress of all projects during the award and following termination (i.e., publications, intellectual property, subsequent funding, grantee testimonials, etc.).
-Prepares impact assessment data of the core programs for the VP of Scientific Affairs.
+- Responsible for all aspects of scientific progress report evaluation, and follow-up with grantees for matters like milestones, impediments and requests for readjustment of specific aims.
+The DSPN receives, evaluates and reports on quantitative and qualitative progress of all projects during the award and following termination (i.e., publications, intellectual property, subsequent funding, grantee testimonials, etc.).
+Prepares impact assessment data of the programs for the Vice President of Scientific Affairs (VPSA).